Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 }
 ```

 The policy above shows an example for Azure Storage.
-The same policy definition needs to be replicated for other services such as [Key Vault](/infra/Policies/PolicyDefinitions/KeyVault/params.policyDefinition.Deny-KeyVault-PrivateEndpointConnections.json), [Cognitive Services](/infra/Policies/PolicyDefinitions/CognitiveServices/params.policyDefinition.Deny-CognitiveServices-PrivateEndpointConnections.json), [SQL Server](/infra/Policies/PolicyDefinitions/Sql/params.policyDefinition.Deny-Sql-PrivateEndpointConnections.json) etc. The policy denies the approval of private endpoint connections to private endpoints that are hosted outside of the subscription of the respective service.
+The same policy definition needs to be replicated for other services such as [Key Vault](/infra/Policies/PolicyDefinitions/KeyVault/params.policyDefinition.Deny-KeyVault-PrivateEndpointConnections.json), [Cognitive Services](/infra/Policies/PolicyDefinitions/CognitiveServices/params.policyDefinition.Deny-CognitiveServices-PrivateEndpointConnections.json), [SQL Server](/infra/Policies/PolicyDefinitions/Sql/params.policyDefinition.Deny-Sql-PrivateEndpointConnections.json) etc. In order to further improve manageability, it is suggested bundling the service specific policies into an Initiative.
+The policy denies the approval of private endpoint connections to private endpoints that are hosted outside of the subscription of the respective service.
 It does not deny the rejection or removal of private endpoint connections, which is the desired behavior of customers.
-Auto-approval workflows are also not affected by this policy (Scenario C).
-Sadly, the approval of compliant private endpoint connections within the portal is blocked with this method, because the portal UI does not send the resource ID of the connected private endpoint in their payload.
+Auto-approval workflows are also not affected by this policy (represented as connection C in Figure 1).
+However, the approval of compliant private endpoint connections within the portal is blocked with this method, because the portal UI does not send the resource ID of the connected private endpoint in their payload.
 Therefore, we are advising customers to use [ARM (storage example)](/infra/Policies/PolicyDefinitions/Storage/SampleDeployPrivateEndpointConnection) for approving the private endpoint connection.

 It is recommended to assign the policy to the top-level management group and use exemptions where required.

-### Affected scenarios by the policy definition
+### Considerations when assigning this policy definition

-With the introduction of managed virtual networks and managed private endpoints in Synapse and Data Factory as well as managed private endpoints, this policy is blocking the secure and private usage of these services.
+With the introduction of managed virtual networks and managed private endpoints in Synapse and Data Factory, this policy is blocking the secure and private usage of these services.
 In general, this means that the development of (data) solutions on top of these services will be blocked across the tenant.

-Therefore, we are proposing the use of an “Audit” effect instead of a “Deny” affect in [Scenario B: Deny private endpoints being created in other tenants and subscriptions](#scenario-b-deny-private-endpoints-being-created-in-other-tenants-and-subscriptions) to keep track of private endpoints being created in separate subscriptions and tenants or to use policy exemptions for the respective data platform scopes.
-Additional policies must be created for Data Factory and Synapse to overcome the data exfiltration risk on these managed virtual networks that are hosted in a Microsoft subscription.
-How this can be done will be described in the next paragraphs.
+Therefore, we are recommending the use of an “Audit” effect instead of a “Deny” affect in the policy definition described in section 3.2 of this article to keep track of private endpoints being created in separate subscriptions and tenants or to use policy exemptions for the respective data platform scopes.
+Additional policies must be created for Data Factory and Synapse to make sure managed private endpoints hosted on the managed virtual network can only connect to services hosted within the customers Azure AD tenant.

 ### Azure Data Factory

-To overcome the Scenario A on the managed virtual network of Data Factory, customers can use the following [policy definition](/infra/Policies/PolicyDefinitions/DataFactory/params.policyDefinition.Deny-DataFactory-ManagedPrivateEndpoints.json):
+To overcome the Scenario 1 on the managed virtual network of Data Factory, customers can use the [following policy definition](/infra/Policies/PolicyDefinitions/DataFactory/params.policyDefinition.Deny-DataFactory-ManagedPrivateEndpoints.json):

 ```json
 "if": {